-Standard office support such as test preparation, special typing, fax machine (512) 471-9637, copying facilities, and web support are provided.
+Standard office support such as test preparation, special typing, fax machine (512) 471-9637, copying facilities, and web support are provided by the Department's Main Office (PMA 5.202).
 Allow at least two days for copying of quizzes during the semester and at least five days (or more) for copying of final exams and mid-terms.
 Copying machines are available and can be used for official purposes.
 Preparation of the calendar of events is also carried out in this office.
 All events for the calendar should be submitted to Eric Hayes Patkowski by Thursday of the week prior to the event.
 Room reservations for events should be made through Eric as soon as you become aware of the need.
 Events scheduled by Eric include: qualifying exams, dissertation defenses, and guest lectures.

-Copying, Web Support, & Calendar Coordination Eric Hayes Patkowski, Administrative Associate, PMA 5.208
+• Copying, Web Support, & Calendar Coordination

+Eric Hayes Patkowski, Administrative Associate, PMA 5.204, PhysicsABS@physics.utexas.edu